The place for advice, feedback, and friendly blogging chatter.

 - If you’re looking for quality feedback, be as specific as you can.
 Questions about a particular post tend to draw more comments than ones about entire blogs.
 Questions about specific design elements are more likely to be answered than ones asking for general layout advice.

 - We discourage leaving links without a more substantive message or question.
 These are often overlooked by other bloggers, and we frequently remove them to make the comment reading experience smoother.
+Also note that including multiple links in your comment might automatically put it in the moderation queue, which will delay its publication.

 - Please keep all comments civil and constructive.
 The idea is to have fun — it’s a pool, after all!